mymaestro/AllanaCrusis/README.md

 ### Security Best Practices
 1. **Change default passwords** immediately
-2. **Use HTTPS** for all access
+2. **Use HTTPS** for all access (enforced by `.htaccess`)
 3. **Regular backups** of database and files
-4. **Limit file upload types** to audio formats only
+4. **Limit file upload types** to audio formats and PDFs only
 5. **Keep PHP and database updated**
+6. **Store parts and recordings outside the web root** and use the secure download handler
+7. **Centralized role-based access control** ensures only authorized users can access sensitive features
-6. **Protect your parts directory** with an htaccess file so that casual browsers cannot download your PDF library.
+8. **Protect your parts directory** with an htaccess file if you must store files inside the web root

 ## 📈 Reporting Features